HugoGranstrom/pymatica/README.md

 This will return 15 (13 + 2).

 ## Standalone mode
 This mode enables you to use a single kernel.
-This is especially useful if the kernel has subcommands.
+This is especially useful if the kernel has subcommands or alot of commands.